miku/rclone/backend/vault/README.md

 ([Pilot](https://archive-it.org/blog/post/archive-it-partner-news-september-2021/)),
 developed at the [Internet Archive](https://archive.org/) and release versions here.

+This is work in progress and we are happy about feedback: [vault@archive.org](mailto:vault@archive.org).

 With this version of rclone, you can **list your collections** in Vault and **upload files and folders** conveniently from **local disk** or other **cloud providers**.